Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             --ranking_time_promoter will be 1.
 Therefore,
                             --ranking_time_promoter can not be smaller than 1.
                             Default is 2.
+      --exclude_srna_in_annotation_file, -ea
+                            For excluding the sRNAs which are already annotated in --annotation_files.
+Default is False.
     optional arguments:
       -h, --help            show this help message and exit